Voice refers to

 Beyond how someone communicates, Voice may reflect what a rhetor says or writes.
 Some writers have a tendency to appeals to ethos or pathos while others may avoid such appeals and focus on appeals to logos.

 Writers with an incredibly unique and clever voice are memorable.
 Some writers have such powerful voices that when you pick up a text by them, you might guess it’s their work without reading their byline.
 Ernest Hemingway, e.g., could convey deep emotions with incredibly sparse language.
 Hunter Thompson could nail the crazy hallucinogenic episode with an underbelly of sarcasm and self depreciation.

-Voice, is an even broader element of communication than rhetorical sensitivity to audience, voice, and purpose.
+Voice is an even broader element of communication than rhetorical sensitivity to audience, voice, and purpose.
 Voice concerns our own unique ways of communicating.
-Voice is tied to our identify.
+Voice is tied to our identity.